I work WITH your horse.

 In 2014/15, I trained with Mary Bromiley, MBE, and qualified with my ITEC Equine Sports Massage Diploma, achieving Credit for my project - The Benefits of Massage for Showjumpers.

 I work quietly, sensitively and patiently, combining my anatomy knowledge with my 'feel', working WITH the horse at his own pace to enhance comfort and performance.

 Horses have always been in my life.
 I started investigating anatomy in 2001 when my competition horse started to go lame.
 I realised that although I could ride, I knew very little about the anatomy and biomechanics of the horse .
 Could she do what I was asking her to do?
 If not, why not?
 How could I help her?
 I attended a series of CPD weekends held by Mary Bromiley, MBE, the pioneer of Equine Physiotherapy, a Chartered Physiotherapist and physio to the New Zealand Olympic Equestrian team.
 I was hooked.
 We were only allowed to move on to the ITEC Equine Massage Course once we had become qualified in Human Massage, Anatomy and Physiology.

 Before I started my course, I spent a lot of time with horses who were on box rest, recognising where they liked to be touched, how this connected to their injuries, and how massage could help them.
 I also watched hundreds of jumping classes, watching thousands of horses jump anything from British Novice to Grand Prix , studying their techniques, agility and athleticism.

-I am a member the IAAT and ESMA.
-I attend regular CPD events.
-This has included a 3 day whole horse dissection, Centaur Biomechanics workshop, Horses Inside Out Biomechanics weekend, BEVA conference, Masterson Method weekend and many vet seminars.
+I attend regular CPD events including a whole horse dissection, Centaur Biomechanics workshops, BEVA conference, Horses Inside Out Biomechanics, Masterson Method and vet seminars.